Stuffed full of flavor.

 - A word about chicken broth.
 I like Swanson’s no-salt chicken broth.
 It has a clean, chicken-y flavor.
 Many chicken broths come loaded with sodium.
 I like to control my salt flavor, and also remain conscious that salt tends to build up a lot over the course of a Thanksgiving dinner.

-Did you make Easy Apple Celery Bread Stuffing (Dressing)?
-Share how it went.
+Did you make Easy Challah Bread Stuffing (Dressing)?
+You’ll also love:

 - 1 one-pound loaf day-old bread, such as challah

 - 4 stalks celery, diced small (about 1 1/2 cups)

 - 2 medium apples, medium dice (about 1 1/2 cups)

 - 1 large onion, small dice (about 1 cup)